dane2k5500/new_signup_form/README.md

 # PHP and MySQL Sign Up and Login Form

-###Sign Up (and Login) Form with client side validation using PHP, MySQL, HTML, CSS, and JavaScript
+### Sign-Up and Login Form with Client-Side Validation using PHP, MySQL, HTML, CSS, and JavaScript

-### Sign-Up and Login Form with Client-Side Validation
 **Technologies Used:**
 - **Frontend:** HTML, CSS, JavaScript
 - **Backend:** PHP